 Medical errors are the third leading cause of death in the U.S., trailing cancer and heart disease.
-Many of those errors can be traced back to issues with medications.
+Many of those errors can be traced to issues with medications.

 By diligently tracking the medications that each patient takes, and bringing trained pharmacists into the fold of everyday patient care, our health system could be made more effective and safer, UCSF School of Pharmacy Dean B. Joseph Guglielmo, PharmD, explains in a recent article for The Conversation.

 A new class of UCSF doctor of pharmacy (PharmD) students came together on July 25 at the Parnassus campus to inaugurate a new curriculum built on critical thinking, problem solving, and an inquiry habit of mind.

 Cancer, fundamentally, is a problem of too much growth.
 For decades, health care providers have tried and failed to slow tumor growth using drugs that interfere with a particular signaling pathway, called PI3K, which is known to operate in proliferating cancer cells.

 If it’s hard to take an accurate census of the 325 million people living in the US, it’s even more daunting to survey the 37.2 trillion or so cells that make up the human body.
 The brain alone, for instance, contains nearly 90 billion neurons, which can be classified into over a thousand distinct cell types.
 But these numbers are informed estimates—the true diversity of cells in the brain, let alone throughout the body, remains out of reach.